Why nailing accountability is essential to growing your business (Rockefeller Habit #4)

 Decide how to measure accountability

-Most companies will have lagging indicators on their accountability chart – for a Head of Sales, it might be revenue or sales order intake.
+Most companies will have lagging indicators – for a Head of Sales, it might be revenue or sales order intake.
 But they’re less clear about their leading indicator.
 You need to be thinking, in the next quarter, what number do you track so that you know that the lagging indicator will be on target next quarter?
 Take my Head of Sales example.
 You might know that it takes 400 customer demos per quarter to hit your sales target.
 So, if your lagging indicator is sales order intake, your leading indicator might be the number of demos sat in the quarter.
 On the dashboard of your MGS, you would closely monitor this number to check you were on course.

-Another example from the accountability chart – HR.
+Another example – HR.
 Your lagging indicator might be headcount or open vacancies.
 You might know that you need to see an average of 100 CVs to fill a role so your leading indicator is CVs received, keeping a close eye on your pipeline to ensure your recruitment objective is met.
 It’s up to your team to decide the numbers that mean something to your organisation.
 Make sure that you’re measuring the right things.

 Go through your P&L and assign accountability